 Where were you when Rabin was assassinated?
 Everyone who remembers the murder, remembers where they were when it happened.
 It was an event so shattering, that the question of your location in relation to it is always relevant, even 25 years later.
 Location is not just a physical reference point, and mine has changed over the years, as has Israeli society.

 Even as a child I realized that I did not have an exciting enough answer to this question.
 I wish I could say that I was in the square, demonstrating for peace.
-But the truth is I was at home, I was asleep, my whole family was asleep.
+But the truth is I was at home.
+I was asleep, and my whole family was asleep.
 It was a Saturday night and I had a school trip planned for the next morning.
-Towards midnight a phone call woke up the house, terrifying us all, it was my teacher who called to update us that the trip was canceled, and when she explained why, we were shocked.
+Towards midnight a phone call woke up the house, terrifying us all.
+It was my teacher, who called to update us that the trip was canceled, and when she explained why, we were shocked.

 As we watched the news on TV in a loop, I realized that something crazy had happened, but, as a child I could not comprehend the enormity of the event.
 The only time I was able to feel real pain was during the obituary by Noa Ben-Artzi, Rabin's granddaughter.
 She did not want to talk about peace but about her grandfather, and I could already easily relate to that.

 Israeli society, like me, was snoozing at home, preferring to sit on the sofa when incitement raised its head.
 No one imagined that something like this could happen and the sense of astonishment was immense.
 The Israeli house, that was anyway built in a hurry, fell apart.